Red8732/red8732/README.md

-• I'm Marcos, an Software Enginnering student at UCSal in Salvador, Bahia - Brazil 🌊
+• I'm Marcos, an Software Engineering student at UCSal in Salvador, Bahia - Brazil 🌊

 • Currently studing programming and software development! ✍